mectho/esp32/README.md

 ## How to use <a name = "usage"></a>
 Our example projects are located in the [examples](https://github.com/mectho/esp32/examples) directory.
 Once you've found the project you want to work with, change to its directory and you can configure and build it.
-To start your own project based on an example, copy the example project directory outside of the examples directory.
+To start your own project based on an example, copy the example project directory outside of the repository directory.

 <!--